movlan/SEI-CC-7/work/w06/d1/guide-to-user-centric-crud.md

 </form>
 ```

-When the edit comment form is submitted the `update` action will need to find the **book** that the comment is embedded within based upon the `_id` of the comment being sent as a query parameter:
+When the edit comment form is submitted, the `update` action will need to find the **book** that the comment is embedded within based upon the `_id` of the comment being sent as a route parameter:

 ```js
 function update(req, res) {